 Sourdough makes a seriously tasty bread.
 Dave grew up with his mom’s famous sourdough bread and pancakes.
 Imagine the intimidation factor when presenting him with my gluten free sourdough creations!
 Luckily for me, and for everyone else who loves our GF sourdough artisan bread, that this recipe maintains his mother’s reputation.
 For a delicious, hearty and satisfying sourdough recipe, read on.

 To make a fabulous loaf of artisan bread, you need an equally fabulous starter.
 We took tips from SRSLY bread to get past the four day hump, and we also used grapes from our garden.
 You do not need to grow your own grapes to make a delicious GF starter!
 Click on this link for our sourdough starter and make a family heirloom recipe to be proud of in just one week.

 Follow these tried and true tips for the best results:

 - Either raw Brown Rice Protein or raw Grass-fed Whey will work.
 Note that you do not use equal amounts for either.

-- Either a combo of Guar gum/Xanthan gum or Psyllium Husk Fiber (not powder) will work.
+- Either a combo of Guar gum/Xanthan gum or Psyllium Husk Fiber will work (we use whole husk).